 From here, the Kamehameha Highway meanders past Kaaawa (“Ka-ah-ah-vah”), gentle Kahana Bay, and around the northernmost tip of the island to the North Shore.

-The North Shore, about a one-hour drive from Waikiki, also has various lodging options, including condo rentals and the exclusive oceanfront Turtle Bay Resort, or Courtyard by Marriott Oahu North Shore if you want to spend more than a day’s road tripping around.
+The North Shore, about a one-hour drive from Waikiki, also has various lodging options.
+Pick from condo rentals, the exclusive oceanfront Turtle Bay Resort, or Courtyard by Marriott Oahu North Shore if you want to spend more than a day’s exploring this beautiful part of Oahu.